 That night, I decided to lose my Portuguese accent and master English.
 A year later, my teacher was so impressed with my English, spelling, grammar, and conjugation skills that she invited me to be her assistant, which included grading papers of the kids who had mocked my speech.
 I was fair, neutral, and unswayed by bribery attempts or fake promises of friendship.
 Sweet justice.

 Later throughout my court reporting career, I read thousands of transcripts – mine and other reporters’.
 As a result, I developed the ability to absorb content and instantly spot areas that are inconsistent, nonsensical or contain poor grammar, spelling or punctuation.
 They JUMP at me.

 My love of photography and composition further enhanced these skills when I was marketing director for several years at a Unity church, and I could easily see misspellings or when text, graphics or other media were out of alignment, skewed or did not fit the intended message.

 Rita Marie Johnson, Executive Director of Rasur Foundation and author of Completely Connected: Uniting Our Empathy and Insight for Extraordinary Results, wrote:

 “Ana proofread my book, Completely Connected, which has 256 pages.
 She spotted details that needed fixing that both my editor and proofreader had missed.
 Her proofreading corrections were accurate and her suggestions for improvement of the content were also valuable.
 I would highly recommend Ana to anyone who needs assistance in developing written material.“

-I have written several articles that were published in legal magazines and create content for my websites and social media accounts.
-In October 2015, I published 0-225: Your Guide to Writing Mastery (see my e-Book page for details).
+Several articles have been published in legal magazines, and I regularly write content for my website and social media accounts.
+In October 2015, I published 0-225: Your Guide to Writing Mastery (see my eBook page for details).
 For five years, I was marketing coordinator for the Bar Association of San Francisco’s Paralegal Section and wrote and/or edited our monthly Paralegal Corner column.